Olivier Berggruen: Career

-Berggruen was guest editor for the July/August 2020 edition of The Brooklyn Rail.
+Berggruen was guest editor for the July/August 2020 edition of The Brooklyn Rail, and in 2021 curated a Picasso exhibition at Acquavella Galleries.
 He is an artistic adviser to the Menuhin Festival Gstaad.

+In 2024, Berggruen’s book Formes du désir: Une brève histoire de la collection d’art, was published in French.
+In 2025 he curated the exhibition The Seven Heavenly Senses, at the Al Thani Collection at Hôtel de la Marine in Paris.

 Personal life

 Berggruen lives in New York City with his wife, Desiree, whom he met while both were studying at Brown.
 She is a physician, and together they have two children, Tobias and Ana.
 Berggruen has additional homes in Paris and Gstaad, Switzerland.
 His brother is billionaire and philanthropist Nicolas Berggruen; he additionally has two half-siblings, John, a San Francisco-based art dealer, and Helen, a painter.
 He serves on various committees at institutions across the world, including Brown University, the Metropolitan Museum of Art, the Tate Modern, Picasso Museum in Paris, Courtauld Institute, Museum Berggruen, and Mariinsky Ballet.
 He additionally sits on the Board of Trustees of Carnegie Hall, the Berggruen Institute, and Brown University's John Carter Brown Library.

-Berggruen was a donor to the presidential campaign of Emmanuel Macron during his campaign, as revealed by the 2017 Macron e-mail leaks.
 He has also donated to the campaigns of several Democratic Party candidates, including Barack Obama and Alexandria Ocasio-Cortez.